Support the cause

 Yet, when it comes to classical music, think of a conductor and likely the image of a man still leaps to mind.
 Leaf through an orchestra’s season brochure and the names and faces of female conductors are yet few and far between.

 It’s time for us all to ask what we can do to keep pace with the times and ensure young women see a future for themselves as conductors.
 The Royal Philharmonic Society is dedicated to creating opportunities that never existed before for women to try their hand at conducting, to find the confidence and drive to develop their talent, supported by professionals who know how hard it can be to break through.

-Your gesture can help us pay for world-class artists to coach on our workshops and professional musicians for participants to conduct; you can help us keep course fees low and boost the bursaries we offer those of limited means; you can help us better equip the courses and the ways we support participants in their next critical steps when the workshops are over.
+Your gesture can help us pay for world-class artists to coach on our workshops and professional musicians for participants to conduct; you can help us keep course fees low and boost the bursaries we offer those of limited means; you can help us better equip the courses and the ways we support participants in their next critical steps when the courses are over.

-"This week will go down in my personal history as one of the richest experiences I've ever had.
+'This week will go down in my personal history as one of the richest experiences I've ever had.
 As my colleague said, "You gave us power, and you gave us community."
-A million thanks to Women Conductors."
+A million thanks to Women Conductors.'
 Caroline Slade, participant